GFaure9/yaml-ML/README.md

 Some guidelines about how to define a configuration file are given in the [Configuration File Documentation](https://gfaure9.github.io/yaml-ML/).

-You can also find examples of `yaml-ML` configuration files in the [Examples Folder](https://github.com/GFaure9/yaml-ML/tree/main/examples).
+You can also find examples of `yaml_ml` configuration files in the [Examples Folder](https://github.com/GFaure9/yaml-ML/tree/main/examples).

 # 📖 Usage Example: Step-by-Step